 However you heat your home, you should take steps to maintain your system ahead of the winter months.

 If you heat your home by burning wood or coal, then make sure you are stocked up with supplies.
 If you use a hot water boiler or furnace, then this may require some extra attention before the cold comes.
 These types of systems are often dormant through the warm months, and only begin to be used consistently in fall and winter.
 This is why most systems fail during this period; they are being used more.
 Check your heating system, and have a professional complete any regular maintenance before winter comes.

 Replace Water and Air Filters in Your Home

 Now more than ever it is important to filter the air and water that comes into our homes from particles and contaminants.
 If you have a heating, ventilation, and air conditioning system installed in your home, you should check the air filters before winter sets in and replace them if needed.

 Your home and appliances may use water filters to clean and purify the drinking water available.
 Many refrigerators that dispense chilled drinking water and ice use water filters, and these should also be replaced regularly.
 You can find a replacement filter for most models online.
 They are inexpensive and it is easy to replace them yourself.

 Prepare for Emergencies

 The weather and temperatures that come with winter can often cause accidents and emergencies, not just for your home, but also for your community.
-Having some flashlights and batteries, as well as candles, ready for a power outage is a good idea.
+Having a handyman in Hurricane and some flashlights and batteries, as well as candles, ready for a power outage is a good idea.
 You should always have some first-aid ready, no matter what time of year it is.
 If you experience snow and icy temperatures, buy some rock salt or grit to prevent your paths and driveway from becoming a hazard.